Support for applicants

 - Registered with Smartraveller and downloaded the AIG Travel Guard app

-Remember that your GLAS application contains lots of useful information about your overseas program!
+Remember that your SMART application contains lots of useful information about your overseas program!

-If you're going on an exchange or study tour, you will already have an active application in GLAS related to your program.
-Just be sure to check your emails and log in to GLAS to monitor your progress.
+If you're going on an exchange or study tour, you will already have an active application in SMART related to your program.
+Just be sure to check your emails and log in to SMART to monitor your progress.
 Study Overseas staff and/or your course coordinator will be guiding you through your next steps.

 Even if you aren't expecting to receive credit (or any formal recognition) towards your degree, you can register a Non-Credit program (along with written approval from your Head of School) to ensure you are covered by our Travel Insurance.